 Ask whether you can bring your own sleep aids

-Can you bring your baby’s white noise machine from home or a travel version like the Rohm?
+Can you bring your baby’s sound machine from home or a travel version like the Rohm?
 Can you send along a sleep sack or lovey?
 If you will be sending your newborn to daycare (0-10 weeks), can your baby be swaddled?

 Ask whether they can accommodate specific requests